 Harvesting from a springtail culture: 4 easy methods

-But when you have breed enough springtails, you also need to harvest from them.
+But when you have bred enough springtails, there comes a time you also need to harvest them from your breeding culture.
 Harvesting is done for mainly three reasons:

 - To use for animals that feed on them.

-- To make a bioactive setup in an enclosure.
+- To make a bioactive setup in your enclosure.

-- To seed a second culture to breed with them for the above to reasons.
+- To seed a second culture to breed with them for the above two reasons.

-It is good practice to have always at least to cultures.
-This way, you can use one as base culture and the other to use for feeding (or another purpose), or you can alternate between the two cultures.
+It is good practice to have at least two cultures at all times.
+This way, you can use one as a base culture and the other to use for feeding (or another purpose), or you can alternate between the two cultures.
 By doing this, you always have a “back-up” population of springtails that will breed in the meantime.
 Also, always try to leave some springtails in the container, so it is always easy to breed with them again.